drewhart/geonomics_docs/sphinx_dir/doc.rst

 .. code-block:: python

-                      #parameters for an 'nlmpy'-type Scape
+                      #parameters for an 'nlmpy'-type Layer
                       'nlmpy': {
-                          #nlmpy function to use the create this Scape
+                          #nlmpy function to use the create this Layer
                           'function':                 'mpd',

 :py:`str` that is the name of an :py:`nlmpy` function